Home » Soup » Egg Roll Cabbage Soup

 We made this soup many times throughout the recipe testing, and it was good, but there was something missing to really make it like an egg roll.
 And this is exactly it!
 These crispy, crunchy, fried egg roll wrapper strips really take it to the next level to be a true Egg Roll Cabbage Soup!

-You could of course buy some premade egg roll wrappers from your local market and cut and fry them to save time, too.
-Totally up to you - as with most of our recipes, add as little or as much from scratch flair as you can/want.
+You can, of course, buy some premade egg roll wrappers from your local market and cut and fry them to save time, too.
+Totally up to you – as with most of our recipes, add as little or as much from scratch flair as you can/want.

 Easy to Make